philipbaltzersen/gpt/README.md

-# LLM from scratch
+# GPT from scratch
-This project aims to build an LLM from scratch, first in Python, then in Mojo.
+This project aims to build a GPT model from scratch, first in Python, then in Mojo.